cheepinator/waecm/README.md

 ##Install

-###Create the docker container
+###Create the docker container (must be inside the folder of the dockerfile)
-docker build -t waecm-bsp1 {path-to-stodtradl-source-code}
+docker build -t waecm-bsp1 .

 ###Build an deploy the docker container
-docker run waecm-bsp1 -v {path-to-stodtradl-source-code}:/usr/src/app build deploy
+docker run waecm-bsp1 -v {path-to-stodtradl-source-code}:/usr/src/app -p 8080:3000 build deploy

 ##Access the application